When you make an appointment, know that:

 Schedule an annual inspection.
 Repair issues when recommended.
 Understand that a buildup of creosote can be dangerous.

 Burn seasoned wood.
+We recommend hardwood only.
 Use a moisture meter to determine if wood is properly seasoned.
-Do not burn anything else like paper or trash in your fireplace.
+Do not burn anything else, like paper or trash, in your fireplace.

 Yes!
-Carbon Monoxide is because of the incomplete burning of fuel.
+Carbon Monoxide happens because of the incomplete burning of fuel; it is a byproduct of burning fuel (wood or gas).
 Carbon monoxide is called the “silent killer.”
 It is the second leading cause of poisoning in the home.
+We recommend that all homes have a carbon monoxide detector.

-A chimney fire is most often caused by buildup in the chimney due to a “dirty chimney.”
+A chimney fire is most often caused by a buildup in the chimney due to a “dirty chimney.”
+Build-up can be hidden and may not be visible without proper equipment.
 Chimney fires can be dangerous.
 If your chimney is on fire, call 911 immediately.
-After a chimney fire, needed repairs may not be obvious but should be made before further use.
+After a chimney fire, an inspection by a certified CSIA Sweep is needed.
+Repairs may not be obvious but should be made before further use.

 For more information: https://www.csia.org/homeowner-resources/the-facts-about-chimney-fires-your-questions-answered/